ChrisKretschmer/homebridge-lightify-api/README.md

 * fadeTime is optional and represents the fading duration between colors
 * apiURL is optional and defaults to "https://eu.lightify-api.org/lightify/services/".
 You need to change it to "https://us.lightify-api.org/lightify/services/" for US, CA and AUS.
+* exportGroups is optional and defaults to yes.
+If enabled, Lightify Groups get exported as device for homebridge

 ## Supported Devices